Picky Eating vs. Eating Disorder: How to Tell the Difference (and When to Seek Help)

 Refusal to try new foods

-Can tolerate being around new or non-preferred foods
+Can tolerate being near new or non-preferred foods

 Improves gradually with support